 What Is The Main Idea of Social Learning Theory?

-With the Social Learning Theory, Bandura describes how people can learn something new by observing the behavior of other people and applying rational mental behavior.
+Bandura’s Social Learning Theory describes how people can learn something new by observing the behavior of other people and applying rational mental behavior.

 Observational learning is the first step in the social learning process.
 The famous Bobo doll experiment supported the social learning theory of observational learning.